chrisdmacrae/laboris/index.markdown

 ---
 hero:
   headline: What if you build something and no one buys it?
-  textline: Less than 10% of startups survive 3 years.
+  textline: Less than 10% of businesses survive 3 years.
 The Idea Inquest can make sure
     you spend your time & money wisely.
   cta:
     text: Tell us about your business →